Jaosrikate/iBeacon-Android/README.md

 # iBeacon

-Example android application for iBeacon simulator and scanner.
+Just install the apps in 2 devices for simulated the role of scanner and broadcaster :)

+Build from Android Studio 3.5 tested on Xiaomi MI MIX3 and Samsung galaxy S8

-# App Demo features
+# App Demo

+This app shows the example about iBeacon simulator is a company device (employer) and Scanner is an employee's device that check-in when arrived the area of the company.

-iBeacon Simulator
+iBeacon Simulator -  touch the iBeacon stone for start broadcasting

 <img src="https://github.com/Jaosrikate/iBeacon-Android/blob/master/demo/simulatior.gif?raw=true" width="250">

-iBeacon Scanner
+iBeacon Scanner - Click the scan button for scan iBeacon (that broadcasting from this Apps.)

 <img src="https://github.com/Jaosrikate/iBeacon-Android/blob/master/demo/scanner.gif?raw=true" width="250">